Exercise 16 CFA of polytomous item scores

 OK, now examine the latest output with standardized latent variables (factors), and answer the following questions.

 QUESTION 7.
 Examine the factor loadings and their standard errors.
-How do you interpret these loadings compared to the model where the factor were scaled by borrowing the scale of one of their indicators?
+How do you interpret these loadings compared to the model where the factors were scaled by borrowing the scale of one of their indicators?

 QUESTION 8.
 Interpret factor correlations.
 Are they what you would expect?
 (If you did Exercise 9, you can compare this result with your estimate of factor correlations)